Dataway¶

 ...

-After executing this command, the system will prompt you to enter some necessary information, including your country, region, city, organization name, department name, and your email address.
+Executing this command will prompt you to input necessary information, including your country, region, city, organization name, department name, and email address.
 This information will be included in your certificate.

-After completing the information input, you will generate two files: tls.crt (certificate file) and tls.key (private key file).
-Please keep your private key file secure and safe.
+After completing the information input, two files will be generated: tls.crt (certificate file) and tls.key (private key file).
+Safeguard your private key file and ensure its security.

-In order for the application to use these TLS certificates, you need to set the absolute paths of these two files to the application's environment variables.
-Here is an example of setting environment variables:
+To allow applications to use these TLS certificates, you need to set the absolute paths of these two files in the application's environment variables.
+Below is an example of setting environment variables:

 DW_ENABLE_TLS

-must be turned on first, and then the other two ENVs (DW_TLS_CRT/DW_TLS_KEY
+must be enabled first, and the other two ENV (DW_TLS_CRT/DW_TLS_KEY

 env: